Losing momentum in continuous-time stochastic optimisation: Heterogeneous-in-time

-in probability, as $t\to\infty$, where $\theta_*$ is the unique minimiser of the function $\bar \Phi$. \end{cor} \begin{proof} From \cite[Theorem 4]{Jonas}, we have $\xi_t$ converges to $\theta_*$ weakly, which is equivalent to $\norm{\xi_t-\theta_*} \to 0$ in probability since $\theta_*$ is deterministic.
-Then the result follows by applying Theorem \ref{theorem: demassderate}. \end{proof} Hence, we have shown that when reducing -- indeed, losing -- momentum and decreasing the learning rate over time, we can show convergence of the stochastic gradient-momentum process to the minimiser $\theta_*$.
+in probability, as $t\to\infty$, where $\theta_*$ is the unique minimiser of the function $\bar \Phi$. \end{corollary} \begin{proof} From \citet[Theorem 4]{Jonas}, we know that $\xi_t$ converges to $\theta_*$ weakly, as $t \rightarrow \infty$.
+This is equivalent to $\norm{\xi_t-\theta_*} \to 0$ in probability since $\theta_*$ is deterministic.
+Then the result follows by applying Theorem \ref{theorem: demassderate}. \end{proof} Hence, we have shown that when reducing -- indeed, losing -- momentum and decreasing the learning rate over time, we {have} convergence of the stochastic gradient-momentum process to the minimiser $\theta_*$.

 We finish this section, by discussing the non-trivial Assumption~\ref{comass}.
 Indeed, we give an example below for how $(\beta(t))_{t \geq 0}$ and $(m(t))_{t \geq 0}$ can be chosen to satisfy the assumption. \begin{example} Let $\beta(t)=t^2$ and $\e(t)= \e_0e^{-\lambda t}$, where $0<m_0<1$ is a constant.
-In this case $\mu(t)=2t$ and $\beta^{-1}(t)=\sqrt{t}.$ Hence,
+In this case $\eta(t)=2t$ and $\beta^{-1}(t)=\sqrt{t}.$ Hence,